kirilcvetkov92/Vehicle-Detection/README.md

 * all ground-truth bounding boxes are centered on (0,0)

-* the algorithm initiates 5 centroïds by drawing randomly 5 of the ground-truth bounding boxes
+* the algorithm initiates 5 centroids by drawing randomly 5 of the ground-truth bounding boxes

 * then, the following two steps are alternated:

-    * each ground truth box is assigned to one of the centroïd, using as distance measure the IOU, in order to get 5 clusters or groups of ground-truth bouding boxes
+    * each ground truth box is assigned to one of the centroid, using as distance measure the IOU, in order to get 5 clusters or groups of ground-truth bouding boxes

-    * new centroïds are computed by taking the box inside each cluster that minimizes the mean IOU with all other boxes inside the cluster
+    * new centroids are computed by taking the box inside each cluster that minimizes the mean IOU with all other boxes inside the cluster

+To determine the priors, YOLOv2 applies k-means cluster.
+Then it pre-select 5 clusters.
+For COCO, the width and height of the anchors are (0.57273,0.677385),(1.87446,2.06253 ),(3.33843,5.47434),(7.88282,3.52778),(62×45),(9.77052,9.16828 ) and they are relative to the final feature map

 #### Instalation :
 * Install the packets in requirements.txt file